henricksnowden/olympus/README.md

   > To give me an online presence since I do not use social media sites.

   The website has minimal media functionality and almost no user interaction.
-  Anonymous users can communicate with the site owner by sending me a direct message or via email.
+  Anonymous users can communicate with the site owner by sending a direct message or via email.
-  They may also choose to take a look at my publicly available projects on Github.

-  Those seeking to advertise on the site may send a direct message through the website, or, alternatively, they may choose to send an email if they think themselves too formal.

   I neither have the resources to deal with usernames and passwords nor am I willing to deal with it.
 As such, users cannot signup with the site.